tub-rip/dvs_displayer/README.md

 Bare minimum event processing in ROS C++.

-At this point, the visualizer only reads event messages and displays them as a (published) grayscale image.
+At this point, the visualizer only reads event messages and displays them as a (published) image.

+- Added a parameter `display_method` in the launch file `display_monocular.launch` to select between grayscale and red-blue event image.

 ### Dependencies